 In the half ball category, I tested both the regular BOSU Balance Trainer and also the BOSU Elite Balance Trainer (BOSU’s higher-end model).
 Both have the same design making them great for the office, but are made with different materials.
 The regular model is made with the same traditional material of a full-sized exercise ball, so it’s good quality and is strength-rated to hold over 400 lbs.
 The Elite model, on the other hand, is made of a higher-quality rubberized material with a better honeycomb grip that’s rated to handle over 2000 lbs.
 The regular model is designed for the average athlete, office worker, or fitness enthusiast, whereas the Elite is designed for more serious athletes that will be putting the ball through more rigorous workout routines.

 So with that in mind, the Elite model clearly takes the cake when it comes to quality and durability, but whether it’s worth twice as much money as the regular model is completely up to you.
 The regular model is priced just over $100, and the Elite is nearly $200.
 While I normally always opt for the highest-level model of things, I personally stuck with the regular model because I believe it’s a better value for your dollar.

 Regular BOSU Balance Trainer

-Now that I’ve taken you through the process of figuring out the best exercise ball for you, I wanted to wrap this post up by giving you some workout ideas for your awesome new piece of equipment!
-Below are some of the best exercise ball workout videos in the industry, one for full-sized stability balls, and the other for the BOSU half ball.
+Now that I’ve taken you through the process of figuring out the best fitness ball for you, I wanted to wrap this post up by giving you some workout ideas for your awesome new piece of equipment!
+Below are some of the best fitness ball workout videos in the industry, one for full-sized stability balls, and the other for the BOSU half ball.